-It is important to realise that the degree of imaging abnormality does not always correlate with the degree of clinical impairment 4.
+It is important to realize that the degree of imaging abnormality does not always correlate with the degree of clinical impairment 4.

 Superficial siderosis is thought to result from recurrent occult subarachnoid bleeds although the source of bleeding is not usually identified on imaging 1.
-Although it is common to see a small amount of haemosiderin deposition at the margins of a previous haemorrhage or surgical resection margin, a single episode of subarachnoid haemorrhage is usually not sufficient to result in this condition 2.
+Although it is common to see a small amount of hemosiderin deposition at the margins of a previous hemorrhage or surgical resection margin, a single episode of subarachnoid hemorrhage is usually not sufficient to result in this condition 2.

 Vestibulocochlear nerve (CN VIII) dysfunction resulting in a sensorineural hearing loss is believed to be due to the combination of a long cisternal course (thus with ample exposure to the subarachnoid space) and the susceptibility of microglial cells (which have a role in myelination) to be damaged by iron compounds 4.

-A cause of recurrent subarachnoid haemorrhage is present in ~50% of cases 1-6,8:
+A cause of recurrent subarachnoid hemorrhage is present in ~50% of cases 1-6,8:

 - spinal dural defects

 - traumatic cervical nerve root avulsion

 - dural defect with spinal CSF collections/spinal cyst 9,10

 - postoperative pseudomeningocoele

 - cerebral amyloid angiopathy: seen in 60% of patients 7